labd/terraform-provider-amplience/README.md

 One provider can manage the resource of one HubID

-## TODO List
-- Currently this repository contains a minimal `amplience` package to call the Amplience API with.
-However one of the first things that should be improved for this project is that a proper Amplience Client Library should be set up
-- The above Client Library should implement support for multiple Hubs in a clear and logical manner (1 Hub = 1 Provider)
-- Unit/acceptance tests should be expanded
-- It would be nice to have a Mock Amplience server to run (non-acceptance) tests against
-- The above tests can then be made to run on push through a Github Action

 ## Currently supported resources

 Currently the checked resources are supported.
 Support for additional resources will come when they are required in projects, or contributed.